Atelier-Shiori/Hato/readme.md

 * [AniDB](https://anidb.net) (Anime)

 ## Requirements
-* .NET Core 2.2 or later SDK
+* .NET 8 or later
-* Windows 7 Service Pack 1 or later/Windows 10 1607+, macOS Sierra, or Linux (Ubuntu 16.04 or later, Red Hat Enterprise/CentOS 7, Red Hat Enterprise 6, Debian 9)
+* Windows 10 or later, macOS Catalina or later, or Linux (Ubuntu 20.04 or later, Red Hat Enterprise/CentOS 8+, Debian 9+)
 * MySQL Server 5.7 or later or Postgresql.
 * Apache or Nginx with proxy support.